DamiPayne/Graph-Database-Example/README.md

 Make sure [Neo4j](http://neo4j.com/download/other-releases/) is running first!

 **If you're on Neo4j >= 2.2, make sure to set environment variables `NEO4J_USERNAME` and `NEO4J_PASSWORD`
-to your username and password, respectively
+to your username and password, respectively.
-If you are using Neo4j >= 3.0 you may need to update your localhost file:**
+Also, if you are using Neo4j >= 3.0 you may need to update your localhost file:**

 ```
 $ export NEO4J_USERNAME=username